CAST: Component-Aligned 3D Scene Reconstruction from an RGB Image: Result

 \subsection{Comparison}

 \paragraph{Qualitative Comparisons} We first evaluate our method, CAST, against state-of-the-art single-image scene reconstruction techniques on open-vocabulary scenarios.
+We also included images used by ACDC and Gen3DSR to further demonstrate the scene reconstruction results of different methods.
 Fig.~\ref{fig_comparison1} illustrates the performance of three methods—(1) the retrieval-based approach ACDC~\cite{dai2024automated}, (2) the generation-based method Gen3DSR~\cite{dogaru2024generalizable}, and (3) our proposed CAST—across both reference and novel views.
 Our results highlight CAST’s superior ability to accurately reconstruct scenes in diverse settings, including indoor and outdoor environments, close-up perspectives, and AI-generated imagery.
-Existing retrieval-based methods (e.g., ACDC) often rely on fixed object categories (such as furniture) and thus offer limited flexibility.
-Meanwhile, generation-based approaches like Gen3DSR struggle with challenging geometries and partial occlusions, showing a rapid decrease in performance when rendering novel views.
-By contrast, CAST demonstrates robust scene reconstructions under varying conditions, underscoring its versatility for a broad range of real-world and generated scenarios.